Azure/aca-dotnet-workshop/docs/aca/12-optimize-containers/index.md

     --8<-- "docs/aca/12-optimize-containers/Frontend.Ui.Dockerfile.concise"
     ```

-Create three new files, `Dockerfile.concise` in each of their respective directories, then run the following commands from the project root directory to build the concise images.
+Run the following commands from the project root directory to build the concise images.
 All images will build, but they will continue to essentially be identical to the status quo images.

 ```shell
 docker build -t backend-api-concise -f .\TasksTracker.TasksManager.Backend.Api\Dockerfile.concise .\TasksTracker.TasksManager.Backend.Api